Crowdfunding

 4. Crowdfunding in Switzerland

-Crowdfunding is no longer a secret in Switzerland either.
+Crowdfunding is no longer a secret in Switzerland with several platforms on the market.
 The Swiss crowdfunding market is experiencing constant and at times exponential growth.
-The largest crowdlending platform for personal loans is LEND.
-In 2022, more than CHF 662 million was financed via crowdfunding (2015: CHF 27 million, see IFZ Crowdfunding Monitor).
-The majority of this is in the areas of crowdlending and crowdinvesting.
-This development is likely to continue in the coming years.
+The largest crowdlending platform for personal loans in Switzerland is LEND.